SamOwen1/Rocket-Injectors/README.md

 # Injector Design

 The following scripts can be used to design configurations of coaxial swirl and jet injectors.
 This also includes code to analyze the dynamic stability of swirl injector elements and to calculate the resonant frequencies of the combustion chamber.
+The equations file includes pdf's which outline the modelling process of swirl injectors.
+For extra information about general rocket engine design read: 'MODERN ENGINEERING FOR DESIGN OF LIQUID-PROPELLANT ROCKET ENGINES' by Dieter K. Huzel and David H. Huang.

 ## Injector_Design.m
   - Choose the injector configuration [op_cl1, op_cl2, prop, eta1, eta2, mix, tao].